SDSilicus/ccda-xslt-vulnerabilities/README.md

 ```

 Now our infected table covers the entire document area, so moving the mouse
 anywhere within the document will cause our code to run.
-That's a pretty good
+That's more like it!
-start.
-If you'd like, check out these tricks [in
+You may want to [check out these tricks in
 action](https://chb.github.io/chb/ccda-xslt-vulnerabilities).

 ## How do protect yourself: a defense-in-depth approach

 There are many, many ways to defend against an attack like this.
 In one sense,
 it's not at all hard.
-But mistakes can be subtle, and extremely helpful to
+But mistakes can be subtle, so it's extremely valuable to
-think about protecting yourself in a systematic way.
+protect yourself in a systematic way.
 By thinking
-systematically, you can help preventing not just the attacks that you're
+systematically, you can help prevent not only the attacks that you're
 imaginitive enough to foresee, but others, too.

 We'll discuss strategies to:

 1. Keep bad documents out
 2. If bad documents get in, prevent them from running code in the browser
-3. If bad document run code in the browser, ensure they can't steal critical application state like security tokens
+3. If bad documents run code in the browser, ensure they can't steal critical application state like security tokens
 4. If bad documents steal security tokens, limit the damage

 ### Keep bad documents out